onordberg/multispectral-super-resolution/README.md

   - `WV02_Toulon_2013_03_16_011651062010_0` and `WV02_Toulon_2019_08_04_011650878010_0`
   - (see [`data-exploration-display-version.ipynb`](https://github.com/onordberg/multispectral-super-resolution/blob/master/data-exploration-display-version.ipynb) for random draw)
 - [X] Implement a *simple* SR model, [SRCNN](https://arxiv.org/pdf/1501.00092v3.pdf), on *simple* datasets like MNIST and CIFAR-10
+- [X] Manually assess cloud conditions on each image by roughly annotating vector polygons around clouds

 ### Work in progress
 - [ ] Identify significant litterature on SR and especially on SR of sat images